 Copenhagen's public transport is exceptionally safe, reliable, clean and inexpensive.
 The Metro, buses and trains in the city and surrounds operate on a one-fare system, where tickets are valid for all three types of transport with no extra cost for transfer.
-Services are frequent between 5am and 1am, with night buses operating after regular hours.
+Bus services are frequent between 5am and 1am, with night buses operating after regular hours.
 The Metro runs from Vanlose Station to Lergravsparken in East Amager, to Orestad in West Amager and to Frederiksberg, and operates on a 24/7 basis.

 Become our Copenhagen Travel Expert